 The recent history of flight disasters underscores the critical need for airlines to deploy swift and decisive crisis communication, but not at the expense of accuracy.

-My evaluation of Lufthansa’s crisis response aligns most closely with that of Scott Farrell, president of global corporate communication for Golin, ... ⇢ read more
+My evaluation of Lufthansa’s crisis response aligns most... ⇢ read more

 By Hope Brown, APR